Representing Temporal Network based on dDTF of EEG signals in Children with Autism and Healthy Children

 Neurofeedback for Autism Spectrum Disorders: Emerging Empirical Evidence

 This chapter which summarizes recent research and findings was published in the new book entitled Imaging in Autism.
-Neurofeedback is highlighted as one of the few treatments mentioned in this book.
-Dr Robert Coben is the author:
+Neurofeedback is highlighted as one of the few treatments mentioned in this book by Dr. Robert Coben.

 The Relative Efficacy of Connectivity Guided and Symptom Based EEG Biofeedback for Autistic Disorders